Homomorphism-of-H/Homomorphism-of-H/README.md

 I'm a mathematician and programmer.
-Most of my projects are in Rust and Python, with a hearty dash of Nix.
+Most of my projects are in Rust and Python.
+Additionally I'm a firm believer in handcrafting code, and will not use LLMs in any of my projects.